JayCeeCreates/earlygame/README.md

 </p>

 <h1 align="center">EarlyGame</h1>
 <p align="center">A 1.16.3 Fabric mod focusing on changing early game aspects to make the game feel more "realistic".
-This mod is currently in the very early alpha state so expect some broken and incomplete features.</p>
+This mod is currently in the alpha state so expect some broken and incomplete features.
+Changes are bound to happen.</p>

 ## Background
 This idea revolves around the fact that as of this writing, no such mods for early game realism are present in the Fabric mod database.
 Then I thought, "Fine, I'll do it myself."
 Moreover, it was inspired by two particular Forge mods that have the same premise, namely [No Tree Punching (1.12.2/1.15.2)](https://www.curseforge.com/minecraft/mc-mods/no-tree-punching) and [Natural Progression (1.14.4/1.15.2)](https://www.curseforge.com/minecraft/mc-mods/natural-progressions).